Jaimeloeuf/simpler-fetch/README.md

 ### oof
 oof: Object Oriented Fetch abstraction over `_fetch`.
 This object oriented approach gives users a familiar chainable interface to build their API calls.

+This is also the recommended way to use this library as a end user.

 #### Basic GET Example using es6 import syntax with bundlers
 ```javascript